 To establish this commitment, Winrock will strive to:

-Gender: The socially constructed roles and responsibilities assigned to males and females in a given culture or location.
+Gender: The socially constructed roles and responsibilities assigned to males, females, or others in a given culture or location.
 Ideas about gender are learned and can change over time, and often intersect with other factors such as race, class, age, and sexual orientation.

-Sex: The biological differences between males and females, especially as differentiated based on reproductive functions.
+Sex: The biological differences between males, females, and others especially as differentiated based on reproductive functions.
 Sex is based on biology, not culture.

 Female empowerment is achieved when women and girls acquire the power to act freely, exercise their rights, and fulfill their potential as full and equal members of society.
 While empowerment often comes from within, and individuals empower themselves, cultures, societies, and institutions create conditions that facilitate or undermine the possibilities for empowerment.

-Gender equality: The state or condition that affords women and men equal enjoyment of human rights, socially valued goods, opportunities, and resources.
+Gender equality: The state or condition that affords all genders equal enjoyment of human rights, socially valued goods, opportunities, and resources.
 Genuine equality means more than parity in numbers or laws on the books; it means expanded freedoms and improved overall quality of life for all people.

 Gender integration: Systematically identifying, and then addressing, gender inequalities during strategy and project design, implementation, and monitoring and evaluation.